openssl/tools/HOWTO-make-a-release.md

         git clone openssl-git@git.openssl.org:openssl-tools.git tools

--   At least one for the release to be done.
-You may have to repeat the release tasks that follow more than once, so it's often easier to have separate copies for each release branch:
+    The resulting directory will be referred to as `$TOOLS`

+-   At least one for openssl source

-        git clone openssl-git@git.openssl.org:openssl.git rel-111
+        git clone openssl-git@git.openssl.org:openssl.git

-        cd rel-111
-        git branch --track OpenSSL_1_1_1-stable origin/OpenSSL_1_1_1-stable
-        git checkout OpenSSL_1_1_1-stable
+    If you're doing multiple releases in one go, there are many ways to deal with it.
+One possibility, available since git 2.5, is to use `git worktree`:

+        (cd openssl;
+         git worktree add ../openssl-1.1.1 OpenSSL_1_1_1-stable)

-## Make sure that the source is up to date
+## Make sure that the openssl source is up to date

 The person doing the release and the reviewer should both sanity-check the source to be released at this point.
 Checks to consider include